Ecclesiastes Chapter 9

 The battle is not always won by the largest number of well trained troops either.
 Gideon is a very good example of that.
 He took 300 men, and whipped thousands of the enemy.

 You could be the most skillful person who ever worked, but if the materials you were working with were poor, the finished product would be defective.
 Circumstances enter into our success or failure.
-I prefer to say, God is blessing when everything works smooth.
+I prefer to say, God is blessing when everything works smoothly.

 We must take advantage of opportunities that arise.
 We must do our best and pray for God to bless.
 Then we might succeed.